 11. Reciprocating Engine / Heat Engine

 The role of a reciprocating engine or heat engine is crucial in industrial processes and transportation.
-These engines provide mechanical power for driving rotating equipment like pumps and compressors, which are essential for fluid handling and processing in industries such as oil and gas, manufacturing, and power generation.
+These engines drive pumps and compressors, enabling fluid handling and processing in oil, gas, manufacturing, and power industries.

 12. Blowers